 First, draw a line: Type Line in the Command line.
 The Command line will prompt you to Specify first point.
 Click anywhere in your drawing to start the line, and drag the cursor in any direction.

-The example drawing below contains our correctly scaled trees, a few correctly scaled cars, and our incorrectly scaled tiny tree to the right.
-We have also drawn our 9-unit line as described in the steps above, which appears at the bottom center portion of the drawing.
+The example drawing below contains our correctly scaled trees, a correctly scaled car, and our incorrectly scaled tiny tree to the right.
+We've also drawn our 9-unit line, as described in the steps above.

 Compare the length of your line with the size of any object in your drawing whose actual size you know.
 In this case, the line is much shorter than the length of the cars.
 Because we can safely assume that the line is either 9 inches, feet, or meters long, we can verify that the units of the drawing are currently set in inches (we now know the line is neither 9 feet nor 9 meters long because of its size relative to the cars).

 Of course, we could also compare our line with the size of the existing trees in our drawing that are the correct size.
 In this case, the diameter of the correct tree symbols is several times the length of our line, making feet or meters unrealistic.
 We must be working in inches.